This post is also available in: Melayu (Malay) 简体中文 (Chinese (Simplified))

 After name approval, the following statutory documents must be prepared:

-Most providers handle this for you and prefill everything based on your initial form submission.
+Most professional service providers handle this process and prefill the forms based on your initial submission, simplifying company incorporation in Malaysia.

 Step 4: Signing of Documents